CR1337/xLLaMa/README.md

 Setup instructions can be found [here](https://github.com/CR1337/xLLaMa?tab=readme-ov-file#setup).

 The web interface of xLLaMa is intuitively structured to match a user's workflow by going from the top to the bottom.
-In order to generate an exmaple, users first select their preferred API or framework.
+In order to generate an example, users first select their preferred API or framework.
 From there they can choose a function, either by selecting one of the suggested functions or by picking it from the dropdown menu.
 Once a function has been selected, users can generate their example right away.
 The generation process takes place simultaneously with multiple LLMs, offering a broader range of choices.